itext/itextpdf/CONTRIBUTING.md

   causing the problem (line of code or commit)
 * **Tag the question** - add the tag 'itext' to your question so we can find it.

-Here is a great example of a well defined issue: https://stackoverflow.com/...

 **If you get help, help others.
 Good karma rulez!**